groucho75/alo-easymail/readme.txt

 = 2.9.7 =
 * Fixed: the subscribe button now is properly escaped
+* Fixed: now the title attribute in [CUSTOM-LINK] placeholder is properly replaced

 = 2.9.6 =
 * Added: new newsletter themes based on [Cerberus responsive template](https://github.com/TedGoas/Cerberus)